Strategic Planning: From Reacting to Leading

 Despite having a great product, Libby's team was in constant firefighting mode.
 The company was growing, but at a painful cost.
 "I didn't sleep for about four years," she admitted.
 "We were saying yes to everything, constantly reacting, and everyone was exhausted."

-At the same turning point when they adopted OKRs (read the story HERE), Libby found the book Traction, by Gino Wickman.
-“It’s essentially a strategic planning process designed to illuminate what your OKRs should be, and it’s not done until the OKRs are mapped out.”
+Eventually, the business hit a scaling cliff and was at serious risk of falling off the ledge (read the whole story HERE).
+A mentor handed Libby the book Traction, by Gino Wickman, just in time.
+“It’s a strategic planning process that can be done in two to three days and fits on two pages.
+There’s no fluff.
+It’s designed to illuminate what your OKRs should be, and it’s not done until your OKRs are mapped out.”

 "I followed it almost to the letter," she told me.
-"What made the difference wasn't the specific framework, though I think it’s a great one - it was having a clear process with separate meetings for different topics, clear agendas, and a consistent way to document decisions."
+"What made the difference wasn't the specific framework, though I think it’s a great one – it was having a step-by-step process with separate meetings for different topics, concise agendas, and a consistent way to document decisions."

-The result was a simple two-page plan that, alongside her OKRs, were the foundation AND the north star.
+The result was a simple two-page plan that codified the company’s vision (page one) and everything they needed to do that year to move toward that vision (page two).
 "It wasn't just another document in our Google Drive," she emphasized.
 "It became the tool we used at every moment of tension or tradeoff.
-When you're stressed and not thinking clearly, you can pull it out and remember what you decided matters most."
+When we were stressed and not thinking clearly, we would pull it out and use it to make decisions."

 And then she and her team started having fun again.